 The role of leucine in muscles

-Eating protein is essential when you're building muscle.
+Consuming proteinis essential when weight training.
 The system that maintains muscles is a balance between two natural physiological mechanisms: protein synthesis and protein breakdown.
-Put simply, the difference between protein synthesis and degradation must be in balance to maintain muscle levels.
-If we want to build muscle mass, which is the expected result of strength training, we need a positive difference, i.e. greater synthesis than degradation.
+To put it simply, thedifference betweenproteinsynthesis andbreakdownmust be balanced to maintain muscle mass.
+If you want to gain muscle mass, which is the expected result when strength training, you need a positive difference, i.e., synthesis greater than breakdown.

-If we go into a little more detail, each protein is made up of a chain ofamino acids.
-9 of these are not manufactured by the body and must be supplied by the diet (isoleucine, leucine, valine, lysine, methionine, phenylalanine, threonine, tryptophan and histidine), making up 40% of total amino acids².
+Going into a little more detail, each protein is made up of a chain ofamino acids.
+Nine of these are not produced by the body and must be obtained from food (isoleucine, leucine, valine, lysine, methionine, phenylalanine, threonine, tryptophan, and histidine), representing 40% of total amino acids².

-These essential amino acids (EAA) include leucine, which plays a major role in stimulating muscle protein synthesis¹.
-This BCAA activates the proteins responsible for the signalling that triggers translation, two physiological mechanisms linked to protein synthesis.
+Among these essential amino acids (EAAs) isleucine, which plays a major role in stimulating muscle protein synthesis¹.
+This BCAA activates the proteins responsible for the signaling that triggers translation, two physiological mechanisms related to protein synthesis.

 How much protein do you need for bodybuilding?

-Over and above their necessity, you need to know how to take your protein, i.e. the right quantities according to your profile, at the right time in relation to your needs, before knowing which protein to choose.
+Beyond their necessity, it is important to knowhow to consume protein properly, i.e., in the right amounts for your profile, at the right time in relation to your needs, and before knowing which protein to choose.

-Protein needs differ between endurance and strength athletes.
-In bodybuilding, there are two profiles of athletes:
+Protein requirements differ between endurance and strength athletes.
+In terms of bodybuilding, there are two types of athletes:

 - those who want to stabilize their muscle mass, whose protein intake can be 1.3 to 1.8 grams per kilogram per day¹ ;